likhity/photoshare-backend/README.md

   ```
   You must do this step every time you start working on this project again.

-#### 5. Install every package in package.txt using `pip` (python's package manager, similar to `npm` for javascript).
+#### 5. Install every package in packages.txt using `pip` (python's package manager, similar to `npm` for javascript).
   ```bash
   pip install flask
   pip install python-dotenv
   pip install psycopg2-binary
   ```
 ^ This list will probably grow as the project progresses.
-To make this easier, I created a bash script (packages.sh) that installs all the necessary packages in one go.
-Just run `bash packages.sh`.
+To make this easier, we will put the list of all the packages in packages.txt and just run `pip install -r packages.txt`.

-**IMPORTANT**: Everytime you install a new package for this project, add it to the list of packages in packages.sh.
+**IMPORTANT**: Everytime you install a new package for this project, add it to the list of packages in packages.txt.
+This way, if anyone else testing the code runs into an error because they don't have all the necessary packages, they can just run `pip install -r packages.txt` to fix the issue.

 #### 6. Run `flask run` to start the server.
 It will start running on port 5000.
   ```bash